wormholelabs-xyz/example-messaging-endpoint/svm/programs/router/README.md

 - IntegratorChainTransceivers use two Bitmaps to efficiently track incoming and outgoing transceiver statuses.
 - Each Bitmap tracks multiple RegisteredTransceivers.
 - RegisteredTransceivers are associated with a specific integrator (via public key) and chain.

-This structure allows for efficient management of multiple integrators, chains, and transceivers within the GMP Router system.
-It provides a scalable and flexible architecture for handling cross-chain message passing.

 For detailed documentation on each component and its methods, please refer to the source files and generated API documentation.